saxenavaibhav/AWS-SAA-C02-Course/README.md

 Parameters:
   set of parameters

 ## Another optional section.
-Allows lookup tables, not used often
+Allows creation of lookup tables, not used often
 Mappings:
   set of mappings